Holiday spirit or holiday madness?

 Monica and I looked at each other and realized that we had a choice to make – let him go or bring him in?
 Monica took the lead.
 “Brian,” she said, “I understand that you would rather not participate, but this is an important tradition for our family.
 You don’t have to hang any ornaments on the tree but you do need to be in the same room with us and you have to be respectful.”

 Monica made it clear that there weren’t any alternatives to this plan.
 Brian stomped down the stairs and took a seat facing the wall, hoodie up.
-Even Bing Crosby emanating from the stereo sounded a little less cheerful with a new backdrop of stormy silence.
+Even music emanating from the speakers sounded a little less cheerful with a new backdrop of stormy silence.

 Memories that last a lifetime

 Even though all three of my adult children went on to live in different cities, they always managed to get time off to come home for the holidays.
-One of the first Christmases that we celebrated as a family once all three kids were out of the house reminded me of the power of emotional memories.
-We were all gathered around the Christmas tree catching up and sharing stories.
-Brian got up and put Bing Crosby on before he sat back down on the couch.
+One of the first Christmases that we celebrated with our adult children reminded me of the power of emotional memories.
+We were all gathered around the tree catching up and sharing stories.
+Brian got up and put music on before he sat back down on the couch.
 Looking at the tree, he spontaneously said “You know my favorite memories growing up?
 Decorating the tree together as a family!”

 Monica and I could hardly contain ourselves.
-As I burst out laughing.
+As we burst out laughing.
 Brian, confused, asked why.
 When I reminded him that there were years when he didn’t want any part our tree decorating tradition, he was incredulous.
 “No way,” he responded.
 I always liked decorating the tree together.”
-He was in complete denial about some of his teenage obnoxiousness.
+Those tough holidays had faded from his memory.

 Loosen but don’t let go

 Maintaining family rituals and traditions is a great way to stay connected.
-It’s reasonable to make allowances as the kids get older.
-Although they want and need some freedom, don’t give up on traditions just because they become such a hassle.
+It’s reasonable to shift and change things as the kids get older.
+That said, don’t give up on traditions just because of emotional storms.
 Teens need to know that they are still part of a family.
-They may not be happy about that fact at the time, but it’s still important to hang on to the particular things that make your family unique.
-When holiday festivities send family members in a thousand different directions, it’s even more important to plan for connection time.
+They may not be grateful at the time, but it’s still important to hang on to the rituals and traditions that make your family unique.
+When holiday festivities send everyone in a thousand different directions, it’s even more important to plan for connection time.
 It won’t happen if you leave it to chance.

 We couldn’t make Brian hang ornaments on the tree.
 But we could communicate that we cared too much about him to let him go entirely.
-And while in the short term, the holidays don’t always feel picture perfect, the end game is a rich set of emotional memories that last a lifetime
+And while in the short term, the holidays don’t always feel picture perfect, the end game is a rich set of emotional memories that last much longer.

 Creating positive emotional memories

-- If holidays are difficult, acknowledge this with friends and family.
+• If holidays are difficult, acknowledge this with friends and family.
 Find trusted friends or family and share your feelings.
 Be kind to yourself.
-Be willing to find ways to create new, more positive emotional memories.
+Be willing to find ways to create new traditions that generate more positive emotional memories.
 Getting support and being kind to yourself will reduce the likelihood that your negative emotional memories rub off on your kids.

-- Create traditions.
-Holiday traditions create a sense of stability, nurture a sense of family identity, and remind kids that holidays aren’t just about presents.
-Examples of traditions include:Doing community service.
-Rotate the privilege of choosing the organization you work with.
+• Create traditions.
+Holiday traditions nurture a sense of family identity and remind kids that holidays aren’t just about presents.
+These traditions can be within your home or out in the community.

-- Be gentle with yourself.
+• Be gentle with yourself.
 There is no secret to creating perfect emotional memories.
-Even if the cookies or latkes burned and your teen dragged her feet through the evening, your efforts are what matter.
-In fact, many times kids look back at very trying stages of their life with a soft emotional heart because it is when they needed traditions the most.
+In fact, many times kids look back at very trying stages of their life with a soft emotional heart because it is when they needed family the most.
 Take the long view and stay connected with your kids during the busy holiday season.